nam-301/culturabinaria/README.md

 # Benvenuti!
 Welcome!

-:seedling: Thank you for visiting the **pensierodigitale** project.
+:seedling: Thank you for visiting **Cultura Binaria**.
 We are happy you are here :seedling:

 :it: Per la versione italiana, cliccate [qui](#italiano).